- True to size

 Stable on side-to-side movement

-The good news on these shoes is that on exercises like mountain climbers, burpees, and skater jumps, they do what they’re supposed to do.
+The good news on these shoes is that on exercises like mountain climbers, burpees, and skater jumps, they play their role quite well.
 Although they’re bulky with super chunky sole units, they remained stable on side-to-side movements.
 At no point did I feel like I was going to roll my ankle.

 While rocking forward and doing jump rope hops, the shoes actually rock my foot forward.
 The cushioning works very well in high-impact situations and remains stable on hard lateral moves.